Hi, I'm Julia - Welcome to My Kitchen!

 - Flavorful Pasta Dishes.
 I include pasta dishes in my meals about three times a week.
 These dishes always feature a protein (such as chicken, steak, or seafood) and vegetables.
 Often smothered in a delicious creamy or cheese-based sauce.

-- I have an identical twin sister, and she’s a full-time food blogger too!
-We’ve been best friends since childhood, always creating things together.
-As kids, we made clothes from scratch for our dolls—and for ourselves!
+- I am a twin!
+I have an identical twin sister who's also a full-time food blogger.
+We've been best friends since childhood, always creating things together.
+As kids, we made clothes from scratch for our dolls-and for ourselves!
 We even made our own dolls.
-As adults, we’ve both channeled that creativity into making recipes from scratch.
+As adults, we've both channeled that creativity into making recipes from scratch.

-- My Educational Background.
-Long before becoming a food blogger, I actually earned an MBA, specializing in Supply Chain Management.
+- MBA in Supply Chain Management.
+Before blogging, I got an MBA in Supply Chain Management-so technically, I was trained to manage warehouses and track down missing widgets.
 Yep, I could have been knee-deep in spreadsheets, managing warehouses, or hunting down obscure spare parts for a factory somewhere.
 But instead, here I am, handling the logistics for pasta and procurement for the best basil pesto!

 Featured On